seumoo/njdot-crash-attribute-segmentation/README.md

 ## Methodology
 Because many stakeholders involved in safety programs use crash data containing serious injuries or fatalities, crash data containing a serious injury or fatality were kept.
 The resulting dataset was reduced to 6,800 crashes.

 Next, data was pre-processed to prepare for K-means clustering.
 Because K-means clustering requires numerical data, all categorical data was encoded and normalized (Tables 1 & 2).
 This step resulted from 20 attributes to 174 attributes.
-Due to the larger number of attributes, it will be difficult for a K-means model to determine the most important attributes.
-Therefore, principal component analysis was used to reduce the number of attributes.

 <figcaption><b>Table 1: Data with categorical attributes</b></figcaption>